 Effective decision-making is contingent on the quality of data.
-An insurer's ORM Framework should outline how its data governance practices apply in its ORM practices, ensuring that data used is appropriate, accurate, complete and timely.
+An insurer's ORM framework should outline how its data governance practices apply in its ORM practices, ensuring that data used is appropriate, accurate, complete, and timely.
 This should include items such as:

-- Data quality assessments: Insurers should identify characteristics that data should possess to produce credible estimates.
-Then, based on their criteria, data should be verified through fitness-for-use assessments.
-Data quality should be monitored on a regular basis to ensure fitness of use. - Identification of data problems/opportunities: Timely identification and resolution of problems, including opportunities for making improvements in data processes, with a goal to increasing the quality of existing and future data. - Identification of data limitations: Insurers should identify all known limitations in their data and consider items such as why, despite limitations, the data is appropriate for use, special monitoring considerations for such data, etc. - Data ownership: In addition to characteristics regarding data, it is critical that each data source has a designated owner to instill accountability for data quality.
+- Data quality assessments: Insurers should identify characteristics that data should possess in order to produce credible estimates and then, based on their criteria, verify their data through fitness for use assessments.
+Data quality should be monitored on a regular basis to ensure fitness of use. - Identification of data problems/opportunities: Timely identification and resolution of problems, including opportunities for making improvements in data processes, with a goal to increasing the quality of existing and future data. - Identification of data limitations: Insurers should identify all known limitations in their data and consider items such as why, despite limitations, the data is appropriate for use, special monitoring considerations for such data, etc. - Data ownership: In addition to characteristics regarding data, it is critical that each data source used has a designated owner to instill accountability for data quality.